Home :: Overseas Jobs :: Teaching English in China

 There are two main ways: either show up where English is taught, or find a job on the Internet.

-The easiest place to find a job is in an English language school.
+The easiest place to find a job is in an English language school, otherwise known as training centers.
 They're popping up everywhere, even in the country's remotest corners.
 But beware: not all employers are created equal.

 Make sure you're dealing with a reputable company.
 There are plenty of 'fly by night' schools in China.
 For example, companies themselves may be unregistered and just keeping their heads below the line so they won't be caught.
 They may give you a job teaching English in China, but you won't necessarily have the right papers, which could spell trouble.